dexie/dexie-website/docs/Collection/Collection.offset().md

 page = await Promise.all(pageKeys.map(id => db.friends.get(id)));

 ```
 The algorithm used here is common among most database engines.
 Ordered pages of OR queries is a problem for SQL databases as well and they will do the same algorithm internally as we do here.
 Current version of Dexie just don't have a built-in query planner to do this yet, so that's why you need to write this code to do it.
-A future version of Dexie will support this natively.
+A future version of Dexie (probably version 4.0) will support this natively, and will do it even more efficient than the example used here (will use a Bloom filter instead of a Set, and query the primary keys more memory-efficient, using paging internally also there).

 CONS:
   * Has to query all primary keys before starting to retrieve values.